Parameters not empirically identifiable or distinguishable, including correlation between Gaussian observations: Empirical identifiability and distinguishability

-Gap distinguishability from data is stronger than distinguishability from data, whereas potential distinguishability is weaker.
+Empirical gap distinguishability is stronger than empirical distinguishability, whereas potential distinguishability is weaker.
+Still, lack of empirical gap distinguishability means that in terms of the parameterised probabilities of observable sets, $\lambda_1\neq\lambda_2$ appear infinitesimally close, regardless of $d_\Lambda(\lambda_1,\lambda_2)$.

-Theorem \ref{tgaurhoindist} treats distinguishability from data in model M1. \begin{theorem} In model M1, any two $\rho_1\neq\rho_2\ge 0$ are indistinguishable and not even potentially distinguishable in any direction, whereas any two $\mu_1\neq \mu_2$ are distinguishable from data. \end{theorem}
+Theorem \ref{tgaurhoindist} treats empirical distinguishability in model M01. \begin{theorem} In model M01, any two $\rho_1\neq\rho_2\ge 0$, $\rho_1,\rho_2<1$, are indistinguishable and not even potentially distinguishable in any direction, whereas any two $\mu_1\neq \mu_2$ are empirically distinguishable. \end{theorem}

+\begin{remark} Apart from partial identifiability, there are further weaker versions of the classical identifiability concept.
+A parameter value is locally identifiable if in an open neighbourhood in the parameter space there is no other parameter that parameterises the same distribution (\cite{Rothenberg71}).
+Set identifiability (\cite{HoRos17}) means that sets of equivalent parameter values can be identified and potentially be estimated as opposed to a precise parameter value.
+In other words, parameters from non-equivalent sets could be (empirically) distinguished, whereas equivalent parameters could not be distinguished.
+Empirical versions of these definitions are possible, but all the situations treated here that are not empirically identifiable would not be empirically locally or set identifiable either.
+All proofs of empirical non-identifiability in the Appendix rule out the existence of consistent estimators that can tell any two parameter values apart, so neither parameter sets nor parameter values in any neighbourhood of each other can be consistently told apart. \end{remark}